PiotrJagielny/MyCardGame/README.md

-There is also duel page, where players can put cards from hand on one of three rows. (multiplayer ready but enemy has to manually update data, messaging system incoming)
+There is also duel page, where players can put cards from hand on one of three rows.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/46151c06-b384-433f-9d2c-c23281c66d82)